 |Chase Sapphire Preferred||Either $5 or 5% of the amount of each transfer, whichever is greater.||Either $10 or 5% of the amount of each transaction, whichever is greater.||$0|

 These cards have almost the same costs and fees.
 You’ll have to pay the Sapphire Preferred card’s annual fee right off the bat, while the Barclaycard’s fee is waived for the first year.
 You’ll get a lower interest rate with the Sapphire Preferred, but it’s not a very significant difference.
 And if you pay off your balance in full every month, you won’t have to worry about interest payments.

 The biggest difference between these cards is that the Barclaycard has a 0% intro APR offer for balance transfers.
 So, if you want to transfer a balance the Sapphire Preferred won’t be the better option.

 If you’re thinking about one of these cards, examine your spending habits and the kind of traveling you usually do.
 The annual fees and interest rates are pretty comparable, so take a look at the other features.

 Do you want to use the card to buy all sorts of purchases, or will you stick to dining and travel expenses?
-Would you be able to take advantage of the 20% discount when redeeming points through Chase Ultimate Rewards very often?
+Would you be able to take advantage of the 25% point bonus when redeeming points for travel through Chase Ultimate Rewards very often?

 Think about the other benefits that each card offers.
 Do you love the look of the Sapphire Exclusive Experiences?
 If not, you’ll probably get more out of the luxury travel benefits on the Barclaycard, as well as the personal concierge.
 The concierge, for example, can be used at any time you might need it, while the Sapphire Preferred Experiences take a bit more work to access.